- What We Do

 Under the current system, the person applying for the divorce – the Petitioner – could be said in some circumstances to have the upper hand in financial matters because they could threaten not to apply for the final stage of the divorce, the Decree Absolute, unless the Respondent cooperates.
 The Respondent has to wait another 3 months after the date on which the Petitioner can apply for Decree Absolute to do so themselves.
 The government is looking to keep the 2 stage process but proposes to mandate a minimum timeframe, after which the Decree Absolute could be granted by either the Petitioner or the Respondent, or by them both jointly.

 Baroness Deech argued the sole reason behind demand for reform is speed.
 She argued that efforts would be better spent reforming the financial aspects of divorce.
-I would argue it is a weak argument to suggest we shouldn’t reform one area because another is worse.
+We would argue it is a weak argument to suggest we shouldn’t reform one area because another is worse.

 In other areas of family law, we have seen a shift from an adversarial, conflict heightening process, towards an amicable, cards on the table approach.
 Removing the ‘fault’ element brings divorce in line with this.
 The hope is that parties can focus on making arrangements for the future, rather than acting out a ‘blame game’ which leaves them trapped in the past.